adambard/learnxinyminutes-docs/opengl.html.markdown

 	// 4 sample MSAA and we want to check for OpenGL 3.3
 	// compatibility.
 	sf::ContextSettings context{ 24, 8, 4, 3, 3 };
-	// Now we create the window, enable VSync (optional)
+	// Now we create the window, enable VSync
 	// and set the window active for OpenGL. sf::Window window{ sf::VideoMode{ 1024, 768 }, "opengl window",
 							 sf::Style::Default, context };